Powered by Volunteers

 Monitor student behavior.
 Keep and maintain order of all.

-All salvageable decorations and materials should be returned to the Volunteer table in the Fieldhouse.
+All salvageable decorations and materials should be returned to the Volunteer table at the Heritage Center.

 Junior Parents/ Early Shift Workers